 - Determine which strategy will work best in your case

 Though we are skilled negotiators who may be able to win you a meaningful out-of-court settlement, we are always well-prepared for a courtroom battle.
-Because we realize that pregnancy discrimination may be causing you financial as well as emotional distress, we will not charge you any attorneys’ fees until we recover damages.

 Our legal team also fights pregnancy discrimination among enlightened employers.
 If you are a business owner who wants to take steps to prevent discrimination in your company, our discrimination lawyers have the tools to help you keep your business current.
 We will establish protocol, prepare employee handbooks, and suggest methods to hold your staff accountable for errors of judgment or inappropriate behavior.

-Types of Pregnancy Discrimination
+Types Of Pregnancy Discrimination

 All employment discrimination based on pregnancy is illegal, including: